phuonglh/vlp/README.md

 5. `tpm`: topic modeling, which implements a Latent Dirichlet Allocation model;
 6. `tcl`: text classifier, which implements a feed-forward neural network model for text classification;
 7. `vdr`: diacritics restorer, which implements a conditional Markov model to recover diacritics for non-accented Vietnamese text;
-8. `vdg`: diacritics generation, which implements 3 RNN-based models to recover diacritics for non-accented Vietnamese text;
+8. `vdg`: diacritics generator, which implements 3 RNN-based models to recover diacritics for non-accented Vietnamese text;

 ## 1. Tokenizer